 In 2011 the Galapagos Whale Shark Project research team satellite tagged 24 whale sharks, the majority of which were pregnant females.
 The type of tag used recorded the position of the shark each time the tag broke the water’s surface, allowing for their horizontal migration to be tracked.

 Sharks tagged at the beginning of the season appeared to move in a westerly direction for hundreds of kilometres, then returned east later in the season, often passing close to Darwin Island again, before continuing on towards the continental shelf.
 Sharks tagged later in the season moved to the continental shelf and remained along the shelf break for extended periods.
 Despite none of the tagged sharks remaining within the GMR for more than a few days, their predictable annual appearance suggests that the Galapagos is still an important location within their migratory pattern and further research into why pregnant females are using the area could be highly insightful.

 Field season reports

-To view the field report from the trip, select one of the options below:
+To view the field reports from the trip, select one of the options below:

 The overall aims of the Galapagos Whale Shark Project are clear: To improve our understanding of the GMR’s significance with respect to whale shark migratory pattern; to increase our knowledge of whale shark migration patterns; and to educate local authorities and communities so they can devise effective management strategies for whale sharks in the GMR.
 With the tracks showing connectivity with populations seen off the coast of Peru, it is also important to engage with stakeholders there.